 Maybe you provide better employees?
 Or have better training programs?
 Or access to a large pool of staffers?
 You must get your sales proposition well defined before looking for clients.

-How to find clients and get contracts
+How to get clients and contracts

 Due to the competitive nature of the industry, getting a contract requires effort and dedication.
 You must be good at identifying your target clients, their needs, matching their needs to your value proposition, and, ultimately, making the sale.
 Here are 13 points to help you find and retain clients.